psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Authorization server's metadata

+`grant_id_supported`
+OPTIONAL.
+Boolean value specifying whether the authorization server supports grant_id issuance as defined in this specification, with true indicating support.
+If omitted, the default value is false.

 `grant_management_endpoint`
 OPTIONAL.
 URL of the authorization server's Grant Management Endpoint.

 `grant_management_supported`
 OPTIONAL.
-Boolean value specifying whether the authorization server supports FAPI Grant Management, with true indicating support.
+Boolean value specifying whether the authorization server supports Grant Management as defined in this specification, with true indicating support.
 If omitted, the default value is false.

 ## API authorization